Red Beach Santorini is one of the most iconic beaches in Greece. Here's how to safely visit the Red Beach in Santorini.

 It is often overcrowded, very hot, and the snorkelling can be somewhat spoiled by the many catamarans which all seem to arrive together.

 My opinion, is that Santorini has far better beaches to enjoy if you are looking to spend a day relaxing, soaking up the sun, and swimming.
+Try the black sand beaches near Kamari for example.

 In conclusion – The Red Beach is one of those photogenic beautiful beaches that you HAVE to add it into your Santorini island sightseeing itinerary, but I wouldn't suggest spending an entire day there.